-Many retailers understand the necessity of branching out to multiple sales channels and meeting consumers where they are with a Business to Everyone mindset.
-Taking your business multi-channel is a viable strategy for either building a customer base and driving them to your new eCommerce store or accelerating growth for an already established brand.
+Many merchants know they need to branch out to multiple sales channels to meet consumers where they’re already shopping.
+Taking your business multi-channel is a viable strategy for either building a customer base and driving them to your new ecommerce store or accelerating growth for an already established brand.
 In either case, many retailers begin their multi-channel strategy with online marketplaces like Amazon, eBay, or Walmart Marketplace.
 And overwhelmingly, the evidence suggests that simply listing on one marketplace is not enough.
 According to multi-channel selling software, Sellbrite, merchants who are listed on 3 or more marketplaces see an average of 156% higher sales compared to those listed on only one.

 To varying degrees, all marketplaces act as online communities with their own personalities, cultures, and brands.
 Consumer preferences or loyalties to particular marketplaces determine demographics and customer personas that will likely vary from one marketplace to the next.
 Your brand won’t be able to maintain a presence on every single marketplace, so it’s important to research the platforms and communities that will be the best fit for your products.
 Begin by answering a these questions about your target customers to determine which marketplaces you’ll be most likely to find them in:

 - What drives your customers’ purchase decisions?
 Do they place the highest value on price, quality, uniqueness of your products, or having a wide variety of choices?

 - What kinds of product photos and descriptions are your customers most drawn to?
 Are there similar brands in the marketplace that will attract the type of “window shoppers” who are likely to convert?

 - How important is meaningful engagement to your customers?
 Do they want to feel like your brand is a trusted friend or simply a reliable vendor?

 - Are you looking to build a stream of repeat business or is your product a one-time purchase for most of your customers?